nightv1sion/GoodTrip/README.md

 # Technologies

-ASP.NET Core 6 MVC, EntityFramework Core 6, MS SQL Server, Identity, Cookie Authentication, some JavaScript for visual, Docker
+ASP.NET Core 6 MVC, EntityFramework Core 6, MS SQL Server, Identity, Cookie Authentication, some JavaScript for visual, Docker, Unit Tests
 #
 **goodtrip is a platform that allows:**
 - Tour operators to post their tours